Ismaili Center, Houston

-The Ismaili Center Houston will be the seventh Ismaili Centre worldwide, the first in the United States and the third in North America, after Vancouver and Toronto.
+The Ismaili Center Houston is the seventh Ismaili Centre worldwide, the first in the United States and the third in North America, after Vancouver and Toronto.

 Establishment

 Aga Khan Foundation USA has owned the eleven-acre site since 2006.
 The establishment of an Ismaili Center was announced by His Highness the Aga Khan during his Golden Jubilee visit to the USA in 2008.

 A design preview was held on November 15, 2021, where architect Farshid Moussavi discussed the project with KTRK-TV’s Melanie Lawson.

 In September 2025, McCarthy Building Companies, Inc. announced that it was nearing completion of the 150,000-square-foot center.
 A topping out ceremony was held in October 2023 with Mayor of Houston Sylvester Turner.